-Where To Find A Personal Assistant for Disabled & Special Needs
+Where To Find A Personal Assistant for Disabled & SEN

-To find the perfect Personal Assistant for disabled and special needs to match your requirements, you can either self-recruit or use an agency.
+To find the perfect Personal Assistant for disabled and SEN people to match your requirements, you can either self-recruit or use an agency.
 When self-recruiting, there are many routes you can take:

 - Firstly, share your search on social media like Facebook, Twitter and LinkedIn.
 You might be surprised how many people can help you or might know someone.